-There was an air of strength in the winged arch of her ebony brows and the firm line of her jaw.
+There was an air of strength in the winged arch of her mink brows and the firm line of her jaw.
 It was softened only slightly by the voluptuous curve of her mouth and the fetching cleft in her chin.
 A cupid’s thumbprint, he’d sometimes heard it called.
 The sign of a bold and sensuous nature.

 It took an effort not to stare.
 Not to privately catalogue every contour and lilt in her vivid expression.

 If she noticed the effect she had on him, she gave no sign of it.
 Her gaze dropped at once to the growling dog attached to her hem.
 A bemused smile touched her lips.

 “Naughty boy.”
 She stretched out an elegantly gloved hand to gently remove the beast.
 “You mustn’t worry my skirts.”

 The taller young lady gasped at his tone.